Customer log-in

 What Are IoT Connections?

-IoT connections are the links that allow devices, sensors, and systems to exchange data.
-They form the foundation of every Internet of Things solution.
-This guide explains the main types of IoT connectivity — from cellular and LPWAN to Wi-Fi and satellite — and how each fits different use cases.
+IoT connections are the links that allow devices, sensors, machines, and systems to exchange data.
+They form the foundation of every Internet of Things solution, connecting physical assets to applications, platforms, and other devices.
+This guide explains the main types of IoT connectivity and how each fits different use cases, from cellular IoT and LPWA to Wi-Fi, satellite IoT, and private networks.

 LPWA (Low-power wide-area networks)